CarltonBranch/Stanford_C106a_ProgrammingMethodology_Final_Projects/README.md

 ## Hangman Game
 For this assignment, your mission is to write a program that plays the game of Hangman.
 When it plays Hangman, the computer first selects a secret word at random from a list built into the program.
 The program then prints out a row of dashes—one for each letter in the secret word and asks the user to guess a letter.
 If the user guesses a letter that is in the word, the word is redisplayed with all instances of that letter shown in the correct positions, along with any letters correctly guessed on previous turns.
 If the letter does not appear in the word, the user is charged with an incorrect guess.
 The user keeps guessing letters until either (1) the user has correctly guessed all the letters in the word or (2) the user has made eight incorrect guesses.

+## NameSurfer Graphing Application
+The goal of this assignment is to create a program that graphs name popularity over time, as shown in the sample run in Figure 1.
+In this diagram, the user has just typed Samantha into the box marked ―Name‖ and then clicked on the ―Graph‖ button, having earlier done exactly the same thing for the name Sam.
+Whenever the user enters a name, the NameSurfer program creates a new plot line showing how that name has fared over the decades.
+Clicking on the ―Clear‖ button removes all the plot lines from the graph so that the user can enter more names without all the old names cluttering up the display.